Supporting the Church of SS.Trinità dei Pellegrini, Rome

 The Archconfraternity included all the princes and the Roman nobility who, by performing the act of washing the feet of pilgrims and serve them, were an example of charity and humility.

 The richness and greatness of this religious institution is reflected not only in the magnificence of the church of the Trinity and the works that it contains - such as Guido Reni's Trinity on the main altar, one of the most famous paintings of Rome - but also in furnishings and vestments, which remain, despite the vicissitudes of the Archconfraternity and the building of the Trinity, still numerous and of considerable value.

 This church, which still houses the Archconfraternity, was almost forgotten since the 40s and has almost always remained closed and scarcely visited, a kind of secret place, still in time, which has not suffered the devastation of the reformed liturgy against the altar and liturgical furnishings.

-The Nando Peretti Foundation supports restoration of this Church.
+The Nando Peretti Foundation (later the Nando and Elsa Peretti Foundation) supports restoration of this Church.